ideatrace-ai/smartdocs/apps/api/TRANSCRIPTION_WORKER_GUIDE.md

 ## 2. What Was Implemented

 -   **Worker Logic (`transcription.worker.ts`):** A `TranscriptionWorker` class has been created.
 Its `perform` method contains the core logic for transcribing an audio file.
 -   **Transcription Library (`@lumen-labs-dev/whisper-node`):** We've integrated `whisper-node`, a powerful Node.js library that runs the `whisper.cpp` model locally.
-It's configured to use the `small.en` model, which offers a good balance of performance and accuracy.
+It's configured to use the `small` model, which offers a good balance of performance and accuracy.
 -   **Queue Integration (`queue/index.ts`):** A module for connecting to a RabbitMQ message broker has been set up.
 The worker uses this module to publish the transcription result to the `q.transcript.analyze` queue or send an error message to the `q.audio.failed` queue.
 -   **Configuration (`config/envs.ts`):** The system is configured to read the `RABBITMQ_URL` from your environment variables to connect to the message broker.